China arrests Australian TV host on suspicion of spying - Local News 8

 Soon after Cheng was detained, two Australian journalists working in China fled the country after authorities attempted to question them on national security grounds, leaving Australia’s media without any journalists working in China for the first time in nearly 50 years.

-In an exclusive report Monday, Birtles quoted family members of Cheng in Australia as saying they were unaware of any reason why should might have been detained.
+In an exclusive report Monday, Birtles quoted family members of Cheng in Australia as saying they were unaware of any reason why she might have been detained.

 “I don’t think she would have done anything to harm national security in any way intentionally,” Louisa Wen, Cheng’s niece and spokeswoman for the family, told the ABC.
 “We don’t know if she’s just been caught up in something that she herself didn’t realize.”